ipfs/kubo/test/sharness/README.md

 # other tests here...

-# dont forget to kill the daemon!!
+# don't forget to kill the daemon!!
 test_kill_ipfs_daemon
 ```